Tennessee officer shoots, kills man in return fire

 The TBI says a man reportedly had shot a gun inside the home and another resident was barricaded inside a different room.

-The TBI says reports from the scene indicate that when an officer entered the home, the man shot at the officer, who then returned fire and struck the man.
+The TBI says reports from the scene indicate that when an officer entered the home, 76-year-old William Lamb shot at the officer, who then returned fire and struck the man.

-The agency says the man was pronounced dead at a hospital and no officers were injured.
+The agency says Lamb was pronounced dead at a hospital and no officers were injured.

-Authorities are not naming the deceased man until they notify his relatives.
-An investigation is ongoing.